Alert 1 of 1

 More Expensive Things You Can Do to Protect Against Fraud

-1. Sign up for a paid credit monitoring service such as LifeLock or ID Shield or one of many others that do the same thing.
-The other two credit bureaus – TransUnion and Experian – are also in this business.
+1. Sign up for a paid credit monitoring service such as LifeLock or one of many others that do the same thing.
+The credit bureaus – TransUnion, Experian and Equifax – are also in this business.
 Check their websites for current pricing.

 3. Our digital banking program is the most updated and secure available in the marketplace.

-4. In order to verify identity, anyone requesting personal financial information over the phone will be asked for their verbal passcode or must answer several verification questions.
+4. In order to verify identity, anyone requesting personal financial information over the phone will be asked for their verbal passcode or will need to answer several verification questions.

 Related posts